yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/content_additional.md

 The table lists all the regular expressions that have been added to the global **Black list** library.
 These regular expressions are used to identify threatening content.
 For example, there are regular expressions to match SQL syntax, ASCII control characters, and XML processing instructions, all of which can be used to attack a web service.

 Select the regular expressions to run against incoming requests using the check boxes in the table.
 You can add new expressions using the **Add** button.
 When adding new regular expressions on the **Add Regular Expression** dialog, the expressions are added to the global **Black list** library.

 You can edit or remove existing regular expressions by selecting the expression in the tree, and selecting the **Edit** or **Delete** button.

 This filter uses the regular expression syntax specified by `java.util.regex.Pattern`.
 For more details, see [Class Pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

 ### MIME type settings

-The **MIME Types**
-tab lists the MIME types to be scanned for incoming messages.
-By default, all text- and XML-related types are scanned for threatening content.
-However, you can select any type from the list.
+The **MIME Types** tab lists the MIME types to be scanned for incoming messages.
+By default, all text and XML-related types are scanned for threatening content, but can select any type from the list.

-Similar to the way in which the **Black list** regular expressions are global, so too are the MIME types.
-You can add these globally by selecting the **Environment Configuration** > **Server Settings** node in the Policy Studio tree, and clicking the **General > MIME** option.
+You can add the MIME types globally by selecting the **Environment Configuration** > **Server Settings** node in the Policy Studio tree, and clicking the **General > MIME** option.

 You can add new types by selecting the **Add** button and entering a type name and corresponding extension on the **Configure MIME Type** dialog.
+And, you can also perform the following:

+* Enter a list of extensions by separating them with spaces.
+* Optionally, select from a list of body factories to describe how the MIME type should be handled.
-You can enter a list of extensions by separating them with spaces.
-You can edit or delete existing types by selecting the **Edit** and **Delete** buttons.
+* Edit or delete existing types by selecting the **Edit** and **Delete** buttons.

 ## XML complexity filter